andremussche/scalemm/README.md

 # Release version 2 is stable

-The v2 version is stable now, but not perfect:
+The v2 version is stable now:
-* 18-12-2013: [Version 2.4.1](https://scalemm.googlecode.com/files/ScaleMM_v2_4_1.zip) released: lots of interthread memory fixes + SSE3 move included
+* 10-11-2015: Version 2.5, rare AV fixed in 64bit with high load due to misalignment
 * Todo:
   * does not check and report memory leaks
   * more optimizations + code cleanup needed